syntax-tree/mdast-util-heading-range/readme.md

 Search `tree` ([`Node`][node]) and transform a section without affecting other parts with `onrun` ([`Function`][onrun]).
-A Section is a heading that passes `test`, until the next heading of the same or lower depth, or the end of the document.
+A “section” is a heading that passes `test`, until the next heading of the same or lower depth, or the end of the document.
 If `ignoreFinalDefinitions: true`, final definitions “in” the section are excluded.

 ##### `options`